 We assume that there is no way to configure a routing node that meets our network needs while being completely invulnerable to attacker attempts of compromise.
-Thus, we adopt a probabilistic attacker model that captures the following important resilience property of diversity we wish to leverage: even though we do not have access to a variant that cannot be compromised, we do have access to variants that are compromised in different ways.
+Thus, we adopt a probabilistic attacker model where each variant is compromised with some probability.
+We capture the benefit of diversity by assuming any pair of variants are compromised independently.
 We assign a probability that an attacker is able to both find a vulnerability and create a successful exploit against a variant within a given time period, and then any routing node in the network with this variant will become compromised.
-As our probabilities are with respect to a certain time frame, a full long-term system would need mechanisms to detect and recover compromised variants, and we consider such mechanisms as outside the scope of this current work.
+As our probabilities are with respect to a certain time frame, a full long-term system would need mechanisms to detect and recover compromised variants.
+We consider such mechanisms as outside the scope of this current work.
 Our probabilistic model of compromise offers a useful way to reason about an attacker's capabilities and measure a network's resilience.
 Even in realistic scenarios where an attacker is not modeled well probabilistically, we are still raising the bar for the attacker to ensure the attacker must find vulnerabilities and create exploits for different variants of routing nodes.

-We do assume a byzantine tolerant routing protocol is used for routing to ensure that communication can occur between two clients as long as a honest path of routing nodes exists.
+We do assume a byzantine tolerant routing protocol [9], [10]is used for routing to ensure that communication can occur between two clients as long as a honest path of routing nodes exists.